NCAR/SPERR/README.md

-git clone https://github.com/NCAR/SPERR.git     # clone the repo mkdir SPERR/build                               # create the build directory cd SPERR/build                                  # enter the build directory cmake ..                                        # Linux: use cmake to configure the project (with OpenMP) cmake -DUSE_OMP=OFF ..                          # Mac: use cmake to configure the project (OpenMP disabled) cmake -DCMAKE_INSTALL_PREFIX=/my/install/dir .. # Optional: specify a directory to install SPERR.
-The default is /usr/local . make -j 8                                       # build the project ctest .                                         # run unit tests, which should have 100% tests passed
+git clone https://github.com/NCAR/SPERR.git     # clone the repo mkdir SPERR/build                               # create the build directory cd SPERR/build                                  # enter the build directory cmake ..                                        # use cmake to configure the project cmake -DUSE_OMP=ON ..                           # Optional: enable OpenMP on 3D volumes cmake -DCMAKE_INSTALL_PREFIX=/my/install/dir .. # Optional: specify a directory to install SPERR.
+The default is /usr/local .
+make -j 8                                       # build the project ctest .                                         # run unit tests, which should have 100% tests passed